mariadb-edwardstoever/mariadb_review/README.md

 For information about fixing this problem if it occurs, read the included file KNOWN_RISKS.md.
 ```
+***

-This script will create a small schema of a few tables and views called "mariadb_review".
+- This script will create a small schema of a few tables and views called "mariadb_review".
+- This script will have a minimal impact on the server.
+***
 There are three ways to run this script: quick, long-term, indefinite. *Edit the script* **mariadb_review.sql** and change value for @MINUTES_TO_COLLECT_PERF_STATS.
 Each +1 added to @MINUTES_TO_COLLECT_PERF_STATS will extend the total run 1 minute.
 For a 10 minute run, set it to 10.
 - Quick run: Gather performance statistics for a few minutes.
 ```sql